|

 completion of a manuscript.

-express your feelings and emotions, to share your ideas and thoughts with
+and emotions, to share your ideas and thoughts with others, or…what?

 Having your writing unread is no different from displaying a painting